Israel media talk of imminent Iran war push

 The Yedioth article said, without citing sources, that some government advisers in Israel and the United States believed a pre-November strike might "embarrass Obama and contribute to Romney's chances of being elected."

-Yedioth said the aim of an initial Israeli attack on Iran could be to trigger an escalation that would draw in superior U.S. forces - but described Barak as dismissive of this theory.
+Yedioth said the aim of an initial Israeli attack on Iran would be to trigger an escalation that would draw in superior U.S. forces - but described Barak as dismissive of this theory.

 "He believes that America will not go to war, but will do everything in its power to stop it.
 It will give Israel the keys to its emergency (munitions) stores, which were set up in Israel in the past.
 Israel needs no more than this," Yedioth said.